oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

    * Virtual IP address for each container
    * Three single client access name (SCAN) addresses for the cluster.
 2. If you are planning to use block devices for shared storage, allocate block devices for Oracle Cluster Registry (OCR)/voting and database files.
 3. If you are planning to use NFS storage for OCR, voting and database files, configure NFS storage and export at least one NFS mount.
-For testing purposes only, use the Oracle `rac-storage-server` image to deploy a Podman container providing NFS-based sharable storage.
+For testing purposes only, use the Oracle `rac-storage-server` image to deploy a container providing NFS-based sharable storage.
 This applies also to domain name server (DNS) server.
 4. If you are planning to use `DNSServer` container for SCAN, IPs, VIPs resolution, configure DNSServer.
 For testing purposes only, use the Oracle `DNSServer` image to deploy a container providing DNS resolutions.
 5. Verify you have enough memory and CPU resources available for all containers.
 Each container for Oracle RAC requires 8GB memory and 16GB swap.
 6. For Oracle RAC, you must set the following parameters at the host level in `/etc/sysctl.conf`: